dkutac/deepsee-sysmon-dashboard/README.md

 Default Settings
 ----------------

 After mapping kutac package to %All namespace, namespaces %SYS and {Namespace} will be defined as startup namespaces for monitor.
-Then, the installer activates in the %SYS" following monitors:
+Then, the installer activates in the namespace %SYS" following monitor classes:

+* %Monitor.System.HistoryPerf
+* %Monitor.System.Diskspace
+* %Monitor.System.License
+* %Monitor.System.Processes
+* %Monitor.System.HistorySys
+* %Monitor.System.Freespace
+* %Monitor.System.LockTable
+* %Monitor.System.Routines

+The next step is starting monitor.
+Your namespace will appear in the list of accessible namespaces for DeepSee and you can see different dashboards there.
+However, if you open User Portal in the DeepSee immediately after installing, you will notice that all dashboards will be empty.
+You need to wait a little time, because the installer runs the task for rebuilding cubes in 1 minute after installing.
+This task will run every 3 hours for updating information for monitor dashboards.